Competitive Exclusion in an Artificial Foraging Ecosystem: Stable Environment

 \section{Stable Environment}

-In the stable environment, which can be either summer or winter all the time, each species' intrinsic growth rate, carry capacity, and equilibrium population are established.
-The high infertility species ($f=80$) is then faced with an invasion of one of two lower infertility species ($f=10$ or $f=15$) and the resulting population dynamics and extinction times are generated and discussed.
-The ability to increase population as an invader is part of the invasion criterion for coexistence reflected in Equation (2).
+In the stable environment, which can be either constant summer or winter, each single species' intrinsic growth rate, carry capacity, and equilibrium population are established.
+The high infertility species ($f_{80}$) is then faced with an invasion of one of two lower infertility species ($f_{10}$ or $f_{15}$) and the resulting population dynamics and extinction times are generated and discussed.
+The ability to increase population as an invader is part of the invasion criterion for coexistence given in Equation (2).